-Prior to the establishment of a new enterprise schools are required to develop a business case (using the Authorities template), to include arrangements for meeting all staff and all other other running costs including staff absence, maternity cover and redundancy costs These must be discussed and approved by the governing body or Management Committee before being submitted to the County Council for approval.
+Prior to the establishment of a new enterprise schools are required to develop a business case, to include arrangements for meeting all staff and other costs including the cost of any staff absence as a result of, for example, sickness, which must be discussed and approved by the governing body before being submitted to the County Council for approval.
 The County Council will require that the business plan includes a section on how any deficit will be covered.